Extra-Curricular and Enrichment Activities

 Enrichment - We have an exciting new vision for life beyond the classroom.

 The enrichment activities that take place at Melbourn have been wide and varied.
 However, we feel that increasing the number and quality of enrichment is vital for all students and will allow them to flourish both in and out of lessons.
-From September 2016 we have an entirely new, exciting programme, which includes both activities which are integrated into the main curriculum time and a full timetable of after-school activities.
+We have an exciting programme, which includes both activities which are integrated into the main curriculum time and a full timetable of after-school activities.
 Details on the integrated curriculum activities are available through departments.
-Please see below for our provisional timetable.
+Please see the panel on the side of this page for details and a booking form.

-Activities Week - At the end of the Summer Term (17th to 20th July 2017) students in Years 7, 8 and 9 may choose from an exciting range of activity offers in our Activities Week.
-Please see below for the Activities Week Booklet and Booking Form, which must be returned to the college by Friday 10th February.
+Activities Week - At the end of the Summer Term (16th-20th July 2018) students in Years 7, 8 and 9 may choose from an exciting range of activity offers in our Activities Week.
+The Activities Week Booklet and Booking Form will appear here when finalised.

 Duke of Edinburgh Award